dfinity/papi/README.md

 ### Choice of cryptocurrency

-The following cryptocurrencies are supported:
+The following cryptocurrencies are currently supported:

 | Name       | Token  | Comment                                                                                               |
 | ---------- | ------ | ----------------------------------------------------------------------------------------------------- |